-4. Remember to leave me a comment on my guestbook and write a review on the website if you desire.
+4. Remember to leave me a review on the website if you desire.

 Wonderful apartment in an amazing location with an amazing view!
 Bruno and Britta were so wonderful and accommodating.
 We stayed here with two couples and a toddler and were more than comfortable.
 They even provided a crib for our son.
 The apartment is very close to the Vatican (about a 10-15 minute walk) and in a really good area with some good cafes and a few markets.
 Really can't say enough good things about this place!

 We were very happy to stay at Bruno`s apartment near Vatican.
 We were warmly welcomed and had always somebody to answer our questions.
 The apartment was very nice and we would be happy to recommend it.